Jul

 Usually this is the person who sells or leases the beat to an artist before ideas, lyrics, arrangements, etc. are done.
 This person has no influence on how the record turns out or the direction of the project.
 Once you get the beat, exclusivity not a lease, your pretty much done with this person until your album is released.

-Industry Terminology Leased Beat Means that the beat maker is free to let other artist lease the beat until Exclusivity is bought.
+Industry Terminology Leased Beat Means that the beat maker is free to let other artist lease the beat until exclusivity is bought.
 As soon as exclusivity is bought (make sure you have your paperwork straight) the lease is then that of the purchaser.

 WHAT IS A PRODUCER?